deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ---
 title: "Data Scaling Laws in Imitation Learning for Robotic Manipulation"
-summary: "Robotic manipulation policies achieve near 90% success in novel environments and with unseen objects using a data-efficient imitation learning approach guided by discovered power-law scaling laws."
+summary: "Robotic manipulation policies achieve near 90% success in novel environments and with unseen objects using a data-driven approach that leverages power-law scaling relationships."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-24", "🤗 24-10-25"]
 showSummary: true